 2) Stay accurate.

 Accuracy is critical when trying to finesse a title.
 Why?
-It's expectation setting.
+It sets clear expectations for your readers.
 While I'm sure lots of people would love to click into a post that said "10 B2B Companies Killing Facebook So Freaking Hard They Don't Need Any Other Marketing Channel" ... it's a little bombastic, no?

 Unless, of course, you truly did find 10 B2B companies rocking Facebook that hard.
 And you could confirm that all 10 of them had stopped using other marketing channels.
 First and foremost, your title needs to accurately reflect the content that follows.